sakbarpu/DQuAS/README.md

 # DQuAS (Deep Question Answering System)

+This is `dee-quas`, a deep learning model trained on Google Natural Questions Dataset.
+The repository contains code to fine-tune BERT on the training dataset and for prediction on the dev dataset.

 ## Instructions for installing and running code
 ### Prerequisites
   * Need to have a Ubuntu instance with CUDA installed.